ricecooker/nettop.widget/README.md

-# Nettop Widget for Uberschict
+# Nettop Widget for Ubersicht

 Widget that behaves similarly to the command line tool nettop to show how your computer is using the network.
-The widget is for Uberschict, a desktop widget app for OSX.
+The widget is for Ubersicht, a desktop widget app for OSX.
 Good for the curious or paranoid.

 Currently the widget shows: